tech1science1/BMML_FC/README.md

 - `asset/`
   - Contains sample data and **SAM-generated masks** in zero-shot mode.

-### /scripts/TverskyLoss.py are used as Tversky Loss for the DL models.
-Setting alpha = 0.5 & beta = 0.5 makes it the Dice Loss.

 ### Bayesian updater
 /scripts/c_BayseianUpdating_ML.py provides an Bayesian updater.
 Please input your predictions as the probability arrays.